digital marketplace

 By spreading yourself and your company’s marketing team thin you will undoubtedly suffer across all platforms – unless you have a large team of marketing ninjas who never have to sleep, that is.

-The better option is to target specific platforms where your target audience mostly is.
+The better option is to target specific platforms where your target audience is mostly.
 Yes, all companies will want to host a website and start a company blog.
 But not all companies will want to necessarily be on the same social platforms.

 The only way to be sure where your target audience mostly resides is by doing research.
 Host surveys ask previous customers (if applicable) and check out what the competition is doing that is or is not working.

-To get started you should know what the most popular social platforms are.
-These are what you should limit yourself to unless you are a niche provider who could benefit from a social platform with limited viewer options.
-For example, a company who sells gothic clothing would fare well on Vampire Life, while most other businesses would not.
+To get started, you should know what the most popular social platforms are.
+These are the only ones you should limit yourself to unless you are a niche provider who could benefit from a social platform with limited viewer options.
+For example, a company that sells gothic clothing would fare well on Vampire Life, while most other businesses would not.
+Also, if you’re looking to start a company in the UK, which has been very popular over the years, this information can help.

 The most popular social platforms include: